Public Member Functions | Protected Member Functions | Static Protected Member Functions | Protected Attributes

 Return the values and the derivatives of the Polynomial at point x. values[i], i=0,...,values.size()-1 includes the ith derivative.
 The number of derivatives to be computed is thus determined by the size of the array passed.

-This function uses the Horner scheme for numerical stability of the evaluation.
+This function uses the Horner scheme for numerical stability of the evaluation for polynomials in the coefficient form or the product of terms involving the roots if that representation is used.

 template<typename number >